 421 East Commerce (on the River Walk), San Antonio, TX 78205

 7 Days a Week Breakfast 9:30AM-1PM Lunch 10:30AM-3PM

 Dinner Sun-Thur 3PM-11PM Sat-Sun 3PM-12AM

-Rio Rio was the restaurant that we chose when visiting the San Antonio River Walk.
-We wanted to sit close to the water and their Tex Mex menu looked appealing.
-As usual, we started with Chile Con Queso (are you seeing a trend?) which was more like a luscious fondue.
-It was fab!
-Chicken Fajitas, Burrito de Barbacoa (a Texas delicacy- super rich and tender Akaushi beef cheeks that are oh-so flavorful), Mexican Rice and Refried Beans, and the Combination Enchiladas were our lunch choices.
+Rio Rio was the restaurant that we picked on our visit to the San Antonio River Walk.
+We chose it because we wanted to sit close to the water and their Tex Mex menu appealed to our cravings.
+We started with Chile Con Queso (are you seeing a trend?) which was more like a luscious fondue.
+It was phenomenal!
+Our lunch choices were Chicken Fajitas, Burrito de Barbaco, Mexican Rice and Refried Beans, and Combination Enchiladas.
+For those of you not familiar, barbacoa is a Texas delicacy- super rich and tender Akaushi beef cheeks that are oh-so flavorful.

 I did not care for Rio Rio’s guacamole and thought the rice was dry and uneventful.
-Other than that, everything else was pleasing.
+Other than that, everything else was pleasurable.
 Our waiter was entertaining and offered us a discount card for reviewing the restaurant on Trip Advisor.
-Check out the happy hour specials and do not miss ordering Rio Rio’s Premium Margarita’s by the pitcher.
+Check out Rio Rio Cantina’s happy hour specials.
+Do not miss ordering their Premium Margarita’s by the pitcher.
 They are certain to wet your whistle and whet your appetite.